f-corvaro/NETPRACTICE/README.md

 <p align="justify">

+I know that the theoretical aspects are taken very broadly, but I firmly believe that it is necessary to have a cultural basis on these topics.
+Feel free to skip some parts or read the whole thing.
+Enjoy it!

 ### Quick Overview

 The Internet, a vast network of networks, comprises millions of both public and private networks spanning commercial, academic, and governmental sectors.
 Individuals typically access the Internet via Internet Service Providers (ISPs), which themselves form networks connecting homes, businesses, and other entities within specific geographic areas.
 These ISPs also connect to higher-level ISPs to gain broader Internet access, creating a hierarchical structure with a handful of level 1 ISPs at the top and hundreds of thousands of lower-level ISPs at the base.
 The coverage of ISPs can range from global to local scales.
 Large content providers, such as Google, often establish their own networks and connect directly to lower-level ISPs to reduce costs and enhance connection speeds for their users.